 The waste log feeds the decay-rate estimate.
 With a clean log, decay rates can be derived directly rather than guessed.

 End of the loop.
-The PO became the invoice became the receiving record became the bill, classified COGS-vs-expense, with vendor mapping and credit-note handling.
-The bookkeeper opens QuickBooks at month-end and the inventory-related bills are already there, classified, matched to POs.
+The PO became the invoice became the receiving record became the accounting handoff, with vendor mapping and configured account/category treatment.
+The bookkeeper opens QuickBooks or Xero with the inventory-related spend tied back to the PO and receiving record.

-This is the part most restaurant operators don't realize they want until they have it.
-The "did we approve this?" email at month-end goes to zero.
-The reconciliation that used to take half a day takes minutes.
+This is the part many restaurant operators do not realize they want until they have it.
+The "did we approve this?" email at month-end can shrink.
+The reconciliation that used to take half a day starts from matched procurement context.

 What to look for in a restaurant procurement system